6 Min Read

 Two days later, on October 30th, plant officials confirmed the cyber attack, stating an administrative computer had been infected but is isolated from "critical internal networks."
 NPCIL also notes they were aware of the malware since September.
 They did not address any data theft.

-The MSi team of cybersecurity experts, ethical hackers and control systems veterans compiled the following details of the nuclear power plant cyber attack in India:
+The Mission Secure team of cybersecurity experts, ethical hackers and control systems veterans compiled the following details of the nuclear power plant cyber attack in India:

 The attack likely did not affect reactor controls.
 Research and technical data may have been the target.
 The attack apparently focused on the collection of technical information using a Windows SMB network drive share with credentials hard-coded into the malware to aggregate files to steal.